coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/enabling-p2p-topology.md

 # Enabling Peer-to-peer Network Topology

 The legacy network topology that Cardano uses relies on centralized servers.
 Development efforts continue to work towards removing security risks associated with centralization within the Cardano ecosystem.
-Since 2023, Cardano node software includes functionality supporting peer-to-peer network topology designed to reduce the reliance on centralized servers.
+Since 2023, Cardano node software includes functionality supporting peer-to-peer network topology aiming to reduce centralization.

-While Cardano peer-to-peer functionality is improving, Input Output currently recommends operating in your stake pool configuration one relay node that uses legacy topology and is NOT registered on the blockchain.
-Input Output also encourages implementing two or three relay nodes in your stake pool configuration, and implementing peer-to-peer networking topology on the additional relays.

-{% hint style="info" %}
+Currently, Input Output recommends the following configuration in a stake pool using peer-to-peer topology:

-Registering nodes using legacy topology on the blockchain is optional.
+- One relay node using legacy topology that is NOT registered on the blockchain
+- At least two additional relay nodes implementing peer-to-peer network topology
+- On the block-producing node, implementing peer-to-peer topology

+{% hint style="warning" %}
 To operate a relay node using peer-to-peer topology, you MUST register the relay on the blockchain.
+The requirement to register all relay nodes using peer-to-peer topology publicly creates a security risk.
+A relay node using legacy topology operates when registered or unregistered.
+The block-producing node connects only to relay nodes in your stake pool configuration.
+Do NOT register a block-producing node using peer-to-peer networking on the blockchain.
 {% endhint %}

-On a block-producing node, which connects only to relay nodes in your stake pool configuration, implementing peer-to-peer topology is optional.

-{% hint style="warning" %}
-If you configure the block-producing node for your stake pool to use peer-to-peer topology, do NOT register the block-producing node on the blockchain.
-{% endhint %}

-In general, you need to maintain the configuration for nodes using peer-to-peer topology regularly.
+Using peer-to-peer topology requires maintaining the configuration.
 If the configuration for nodes using peer-to-peer topology is out of date and your stake pool falls behind in synchronizing with the network, then the nodes may not resynchronize until you update the configuration.

 **To enable peer-to-peer topology on a Cardano node:**